astronomer/airflow-provider-great-expectations/README.md

 It has a single required parameter:
 - `configure_checkpoint` is a function that takes a single argument, a DataContext, and returns a Checkpoint.

-Optionally, you can pass in `batch_parameters` to specify a specific Batch of data at runtime.
+Optionally, you can pass in `batch_parameters` to specify a batch of data at runtime.
 The ValidateCheckpointOperator will return a serialized CheckpointResult.